Skip to main content

 Correspondent: Walter Francis White (1893–1955) was a Black civil rights activist and writer.
 He began working at the National Association for the Advancement of Colored People (NAACP) in 1918, at its New York City headquarters, as assistant to James Weldon Johnson, the Association's first Black Executive Secretary.
 He investigated lynchings and riots, sometimes passing for White, and he became Executive Secretary in 1930.
 He helped desegregate the armed forces after WWII, and under his leadership the NAACP established its Legal Defense Fund.
 He nominally remained executive secretary until his death in 1955.

 2. The National Association for the Advancement of Colored People (NAACP) began in February 1909, with a Committee on the Negro and "The Call," a statement protesting lawlessness against Black people.
-In 1910, the organization adopted its current name and began publication of a monthly journal, The Crisis, under editor W. E. B. Du Bois.
-Chesnutt's involvement with the NAACP extended over many years, and included attending conferences, presiding at NAACP events in Cleveland, publishing four stories and one essay in The Crisis (1912, 1915, 1924, 1926, and 1930), and being awarded in 1928 the organization's highest honor, the Spingarn Medal. [back]
+In 1910, the organization adopted its current name and in 1912 began publication of a monthly journal, The Crisis, which was edited by W. E. B. Du Bois from 1912 to 1944.
+Chesnutt's involvement with the NAACP extended over many years, and included serving on its General Committee, attending conferences, presiding at NAACP events in Cleveland, publishing four stories and two essays in The Crisis (1912, 1915, 1924, 1926, 1930, and 1931), and being awarded in 1928 the organization's highest honor, the Spingarn Medal. [back]

 3. By 1932 African American unemployment had climbed to almost 50 percent.
 The NAACP's annual conference of 1932 passed resolutions calling for a new economic program for Black America that would involve the redistribution of wealth, higher taxes for the rich, and social security programs for workers regardless of race. [back]